netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we didn't like:

 1. They don't support logs.
 They integrate with third party services for that.
 2. The 1-second resolution is available for only 24 hours.
-This means that on Monday you cannot see in high resolution what happened last Saturday.
+This means that on Monday you cannot see in high resolution what happened during Saturday.
 3. The metrics collected are quite limited.
 4. Their ecosystem is not big enough.
 Most google searches reveal limited or no information from third parties.

 ## Grafana

 Grafana has a vast ecosystem and community.
-Of course this ecosystem is available for all monitoring solutions to use, and all do, one way or another.
+Of course this ecosystem is available for all monitoring solutions to use, and all do one way or another.

 To get a complete monitoring solution out of Grafana, users need to invest a lot in skills and time.
-Most of the dashboards provided by default is basic, so users are expected to configure the whole monitoring by hand.
+Most of the dashboards provided by default are basic, so users are expected to configure the whole monitoring by hand.
 This ecosystem has a lot of moving parts, each with a different degree of maturity and flexibility, increasing significantly the overall cost of ownership.

 What we liked: